SandraKla/reflimR/README.md

 ## Description

 The **reflimR** package provides a simple and robust three-step procedure for the estimation of reference intervals from routine laboratory data that may contain an unknown proportion of pathological results.
 Reference intervals play a crucial role in the medical interpretation and statistical evaluation of laboratory results.
-The latest release is available at [CRAN](https://cran.r-project.org/package=reflimR).